 3. Maintain your Fitness

 Think you’re fit enough to surf because you can lift a few weights and regularly run?
 Surfing requires a whole different type of fitness level.
 Short bursts of cardio and adrenaline exercises work best to help you become surf fit.
 In particular, you will need considerable upper body strength to do things, like popping up on your board and paddling.
 These are two surfing techniques you will learn early on in your surfing lessons.
+Also, you should always wear proper surf clothes whenever you are practicing.
 Good quality surfing instructors will help you develop these techniques but, after any activity, remember it’s important to stretch those muscles to avoid potential injury to them later.

 4. Practice, and Practice Some More

 Undoubtedly, to master surfing, the best thing you can do is repeatedly practice what you have learned.
 Learning to stand on your board (popping up) is something you can incorporate into your daily exercise routine.
 You don’t need to be on your board or in your water to do this.
 You just need space.

 Rip currents, or tides, can potentially be hazardous to a surfer or anyone in the water, therefore it’s important to know what they are to avoid them or know how to get out of one.
 Important things to remember are

 - A rip current is a strong and fast water channel that cuts through waves, moving away from the shore

 - It moves at roughly 8 feet per second, so it is a lot faster than any Olympic gold medal swimmer